jupyter/enhancement-proposals/xx-text-based-diagrams-in-markdown/text-based-diagrams.md

 - _User Journey Diagrams_ that show the cycle of events over time

 ...and they should _mostly_ render the same way everywhere.

+_MermaidJS 10_ also includes a number of new diagrams, not available on earlier major versions.
+You can author these today, but they won't work on other platforms _for a
+while_:

+- _Gitgraph (Git) Diagram_ that show the sometimes-bewildering history of complex _distributed version control_ operations
+- _Mindmaps_ that show the relationship between different ideas
+- _Timeline Diagrams_ that show events over time

+Finally, a number of **experimental** diagrams and layout engines are available, but may change significantly in the future:

+- _C4C Diagram (Context) Diagrams_ that show different facets of software architectures
+- _ElkJS_ that extends the _Flowchart_ syntax to expand

 ## How do I draw it?